Password Generator

 Yes.
 The generator uses crypto.getRandomValues() — the same cryptographic random number generator your browser uses for HTTPS.
 This is fundamentally different from Math.random(), which is not cryptographically secure.
 The output is indistinguishable from true randomness for practical purposes.

 Yes — everything runs locally on your device.
 No password is ever sent to a server, logged, or stored anywhere outside your clipboard.
-You can even load this page, disconnect from the internet, and the generator will continue to work.
-The only risk would be malware running on your own machine.
+You can even load this page, disconnect from the internet, and it'll keep working.
+The only real risk would be malware already running on your machine.

 16 characters is the recommended minimum for most accounts.
-12 characters is the absolute floor for anything important.
-For critical accounts — email, banking, primary password manager — aim for 20 or more characters.
+12 is the absolute floor for anything that matters.
+For critical accounts — email, banking, your password manager — aim for 20+.
 The extra length costs you nothing (your password manager remembers it) and makes brute-force attacks computationally infeasible.

 You might also need